TheBeachLab/myComputing/cli.md

 ## iponmap

 Mandatory tool for hackers pretending be cool.
 It will place a dot in a map when you supply an IP address.
 Try `iponmap 4.4.4.4`

-## instantmusic

-`instantmusic` is a `youtube-dl` variant for downloading music.
-Just type `instantmusic` and the tool will ask you to enter any detail about the song you want (artist, song name, etc...).
-It will display a list of options for you to download.
-The resulting format will be a `mp3` file

 ## neomutt